2025-03-21

-Certain countries have special requirements for identity documents.
-Here you can find information about how the Swedish Migration Board assesses documents from these countries.
+Identity documents from certain countries are subject to special requirements.
+Here you can find information about how the Swedish Migration Agency assesses documents from these countries.

 The Swedish Migration Agency considers that Afghan identity documents do not prove the holder’s identity to the extent necessary for them to become a Swedish citizen.
 This assessment is based, among other things, on the lack of reliable population registration and the forms in which identity documents are issued.